aspose-words/Aspose.Words-Documentation/jasperreports/aspose-words-for-jasperreports-documentation/configuring-the-export/round-points/_index.md

 ﻿---
-title: Round Points - Aspose.Words for JasperReports
+title: Round Points
+second_title: Aspose.Words for JasperReports
 articleTitle: Round Points
 linktitle: Round Points
 description: "Aspose Words for JasperReports can try to round all the coordinates of objects in a report."